Conditions

 The Four Phases of a Migraine

-Migraines often progress through four distinct stages, though not everyone experiences all of them:
+Migraines often progress through four distinct phases, though not everyone experiences all of them:

 The prodrome stage can begin hours or even days before the more familiar and intense headache phase.
 Recognizing the signs of prodrome early on can help you take preventive actions to either stop the migraine in its tracks or reduce its severity.